AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 For learning/research, participants wanted AI as a \textbf{personalized guide}, a \textbf{tool for information retrieval/synthesis}, and a \textbf{scaffold for ideation and practice}.
-They stressed adaptive help aligned with skills and goals: \pQuote{it should build my concepts from the ground up...based on my learning styles}{P281}; \pQuote{walk me through tutorials, provide examples, point me to resources}{P169}.
-They wanted AI to surface relevant material across sources: \pQuote{Researching could be where AI plays a big role...it can easily pick out relevant information from large amounts of data}{P28}.
-At the same time, they cautioned against shortcutting experiential learning: avoiding cases where \pQuote{AI does all the work and [they] miss a chance to learn by doing}{P66}.
+They stressed adaptive help aligned with skills and goals: \pQuote{it should build my concepts from the ground up...based on my learning styles}{P281}.
+They valued AI's ability to surface relevant material: \pQuote{Researching could be where AI plays a big role...it can easily pick out relevant information from large amounts of data}{P28}, while cautioning against shortcuts where \pQuote{AI does all the work and [they] miss a chance to learn by doing}{P66}.

-\textsc{\textbf{Limit AI:}} Participants resisted fully automating core work.
-They welcomed assistance but insisted on \textbf{retaining oversight and decision control}: \pQuote{I can't fully delegate the final code review to AI—my approval puts my name on it}{P117}.
+\textsc{\textbf{Limit AI:}} Participants resisted full automation of core work, insisting on \textbf{oversight and decision control}: \pQuote{I can't fully delegate the final code review to AI—my approval puts my name on it}{P117}.
 Others echoed, \pQuote{deciding whether to ship something with limitations or communicate a risk to leadership requires context, experience, and intuition that AI can’t fully grasp}{P301}.
-They emphasized that AI should not absolve them of accountability, \pQuote{I wouldn’t want AI to handle final decision-making in high-stakes scenarios; responsibility should remain with experienced professionals}{P9}, or reduce their role to passive overseers: \pQuote{Should not turn the worker into a George Jetson}{P45}.
+They emphasized that AI should not absolve human accountability: \pQuote{I wouldn’t want AI to handle final decision-making in high-stakes scenarios; responsibility should remain with experienced professionals}{P9}.

-They also \textbf{resisted AI to preserve professional identity and craft}: \pQuote{I do not want AI to handle writing code for me.
-That’s the part I enjoy and is the core of my work}{P110}, and warned that \textbf{overreliance risks deskilling}: \pQuote{intellectual offloading can result in errors that eventually no one understands}{P409}.
-P16 captured the ethos: \pQuote{AI should enhance human engineers’ learning and development, not replace tasks that allow them to become better engineers}{P16}.
+They also \textbf{resisted AI to preserve professional identity/craft}: \pQuote{I do not want AI to handle writing code for me.
+That’s the part I enjoy and is the core of my work}{P110}.
+They warned that \textbf{overreliance risks deskilling}: \pQuote{intellectual offloading can result in errors that eventually no one understands}{P409}.
+P16 echoed: \pQuote{AI should not replace tasks that allow us to become better engineers}{P16}.